gecholabs/quickstart/ch0-getting-started.md

 **Advantages**

-* Built in editors are minimalist and obscure \(e.g. Nano, Pico\); you need a tutorial just to figure out how to insert edits or exit the editor.
+* Built-in editors are minimalist and obscure \(e.g. Nano, Pico\); you need a tutorial just to figure out how to insert edits or exit the editor.

 * Power editors \(e.g. Emacs, Vim\) have a steep learning curve, are a gazillion years old, and require constant configuration maintenance.
 That said, they’re awesome, retro, and nerdy so check them out sometime.

 * Atom mostly works out of the box

-* It is future friendly and browser based, e.g. usable on Google Chromebook and browser-only devices
+* It is future friendly and browser based, e.g. usable on Google Chromebook and browser-only devices \(check on Crbook\)

 * It’s future relevant as social coding moves to the web/cloud